mpkottawa/ignitron-preset-tools/ignitron preset picker/readme.txt

 ===========================

 this tool will build your preset banks and overwrite presetlist.txt and PresetListUUIDs.txt files with the selected banks and presets. put !gnitron_preset_picker.exe in your ignitron /data folder and run !gnitron_preset_picker.exe.  you can choose all your banks and presets, then overwritee the presetlist.txt and PresetListUUIDs.txt files, ready to be uploaded to the Ignitron pedal.

-A simple tool to build and export Spark-compatible preset lists.

 How to Use